Precepts and Principles of Our Code of Conduct: Fulfilling The Trust

 6. Due-Diligence – Satisfying ethical as well as legal norms for inquiries, verification, investigation, analysis and prudence.

 7. Expansive Dialogue – Engaging experts and critics beyond the Board or company to add perspective, deepen understanding from diversity, and contribute to the wider social discourse concerning governance excellence but at all times in the context of my confidentiality obligations to the Board and the enterprise.

-NOTICE: Any Chartered Director who finds himself or herself in violation of the code of conduct is required to report the matter to the principal and lead professor of the college.
+NOTICE: Any graduate who finds himself or herself in violation of the code of conduct is required to report the matter to the Principal of the college.

 - Module 2: Leadership and Strategy in Vancouver, BC (September 17-19, 2015)

 - Module 1: Accountability and Change in Niagara-on-the-Lake, ON (September 24-26, 2015)